AndreasGkizis/SerilogExample/README.md

-# Serilog Implementation in Minimal API project (C#)
+﻿# Serilog Implementation in Minimal API project (C#)
 ---

-### Introduction
+## Introduction

-This repository demonstrates a minimal API implementation in .NET 7
+This repository demonstrates a minimal API implementation in .NET 7 using [Serilog](https://serilog.net/) for logging.

-using Serilog for logging.
-The goal was to learn about logging in general since it is important to have a logger in place before proceeding to develop the full product in order to be able to watch over the application's behavior
+The goal was to learn about logging in general in order to apply in later projects

-## Project Goals

-Configure the Logger in many ways and with a logical separation which would be helpful when attempting to read through the logs

-## Lessons learned !
+## Lessons learned  🕮
 There are two main ways to configure any logging framework

 #### <u> Classes to set the configuration as needed </u>